By R Carter

 It’s rational to conclude then, that the CDC and by extension the Federal Government, is advocating an experimental treatment one which has no known outcomes for risks and benefits.

-Main findings of this updated review are consistent with the findings of the 2014 AHRQ report (1).
-In summary, evidence on long-term opioid therapy for chronic pain outside of end-of-life care remains limited, with insufficient evidence to determine long-term benefits versus no opioid therapy, though evidence suggests risk of serious harms that appears to be dose-dependent.
+The main findings of this updated review are consistent with the findings of the 2014 AHRQ report (1).
+In summary, evidence on long-term opioid therapy for chronic pain outside of end-of-life care remains limited, with insufficient evidence to determine long-term benefits versus no opioid therapy, though evidence suggests the risk of serious harms that appears to be dose-dependent.

 What I find most telling in all of this is how government uses data they collect to justify continued restrictions on opiates for chronic pain while the very data they use is inconclusive and used out of context.
 This fact has led those with any common sense to conclude that the guidelines and regulations coming from Federal and State agencies are a poor attempt to solve a problem directed at the wrong source.

 And for all the backlash which has occurred because of it, our elected officials remain silent, except for a select few who raise their heads long enough to regurgitate the same irresponsible half-baked rhetoric which continues to irresponsibly harm tens of thousands while having tragic consequences for others.